royqh1979/PyEasyGraphics/docs/tutorials/104_turtle_coordinates.rst

 Coordinates of the Turtle World
 ================================

-Int the turtle world, we use a coordinate system as the following:
+In the turtle world, we use a coordinate system as the following:

 1. The origin (0,0) is at the center of the graphics window.
 2. The x axis grows from left to right.